hashbang/os/README.md

 SPDX-License-Identifier: MIT

-Daniel Micay is listed here because HashbangOS is based on GrapheneOS so this documentation either links to https://grapheneos.org/ to avoid redundancy or parts are copied from the GrapheneOS docs and then adapted here.
-Daniel Micay did not contribute those parts himself and his copyright does not endorse HashbangOS.
+Daniel Micay is listed here because HashbangMobile is based on GrapheneOS so this documentation either links to https://grapheneos.org/ to avoid redundancy or parts are copied from the GrapheneOS docs and then adapted here.
+Daniel Micay did not contribute those parts himself and his copyright does not endorse HashbangMobile.

 -->

-# #!os #
+# #!mobile (HashbangMobile) #

 <http://github.com/hashbang/os>